allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 Of course, a similar thing can be achieved in method-based builders by overloading the plus operator.
 However, doing so for every domain object test builder sounds like lots of boilerplate where stupid mistakes can happen.
-In the case of closure-based builders, it is not any better.
+In the case of closure-based builders, it is not any better nor easier.
 Adding a map to another is a simple operation that is easy to write and read.
-This is what we need for tests!
+This is what I need for tests!

 Using map-based builders is concise.
 IDE formats the code in a pretty way.
 It looks to me more declarative than imperative, which plays well with the given